nikop/steam-help/faqs/Removing and Reinstalling Steam on a Mac.md

 ### Removing Steam and Steam games

 Just dragging the Steam program to the Trash will not fully uninstall Steam.
-The additional steps below are required.    [section style=warning] ### Warning:
+The additional steps below are required.   ### Warning:
 The following instructions will describe how to remove Steam and, optionally, all your games from this computer.
-If you complete all the steps and decide to reinstall Steam later, you will need your account name and password to reinstall your games.[/section]
+If you complete all the steps and decide to reinstall Steam later, you will need your account name and password to reinstall your games.

 With the Steam application active, click the **Steam** menu and **Quit Steam** to exit Steam.